akhil27051999/Interview-Question-Bank/network-troubleshooting.md

 - Be confident explaining network issues from Physical → Application layer.
 - Have a complete lab record to reference for learning or interviews.

----

-If you want, I can:
-- Produce a printable PDF from this README format, or
-- Generate smaller quick-reference cheat sheets (one page per layer), or
-- Convert commands into runnable scripts for the lab VMs.
-Which would you like next?